Write And Publish A Book in 2020

 - Notes: Marge and Stephen broke up soon after this.
 Over the next few years, Stephen dated a few women, but broke up with each of them after six months.

 Adding notes at the end of the incident description isn’t required, but the other elements are important.
 The most important component is the purpose.
 If you discover that you can’t come up with a legitimate reason to include an incident, it needs to be removed.
 This can be difficult, I know.

 Once you have your list of incidents, you can put them in the right order because each has a time stamp (the When).
 Typically, you’ll put them in chronological order, but once in a while you’ll create a flashback to illustrate a point.

 This is simply one way to create and organize an outline.
 You can also simply write incident titles on index cards, with very little description (e.g.: Stephen proposes to Marge and is rejected).
 Later you can fill in the details.
 Some authors prefer index cards, as they can shuffle them around easily then pin them to a board.
 I prefer using Word’s old cut and paste function.

 While this may seem a bit tedious, I promise you, it’s an important step if you wish to write and publish a book.
 And, as an added bonus, your themes for a memoir or fictional book will pop out when you create a good working outline.

 Set a target and make it

 It’s also a good idea to give yourself deadlines for completing sections of your book.
-I often break up my projects into four milestones for my clients:
+Truthfully, making your deadlines is the only way to write and publish a book.
+As a professional ghostwriter, I break up my projects into four milestones for my clients in my contract: